subsquid/docs/docs/sdk/resources/migrate/migrate-to-portal.md

  - **Reduced reliance on centralized services:**
    * The permissionless SQD Network consists of [over 1200](https://arbiscan.io/address/0x36e2b147db67e76ab67a4d07c293670ebefcae4e#readContract#F6) nodes [ran by independent operators](/subsquid-network/participate/worker), with a total capacity of roughly 1.1Pb.
 This allows for a great deal of redundancy.
    * You can [query the network without relying on any centralized services](/subsquid-network/participate/portal).
-You can also use a public portal ran by the SQD team to just try it out.
+You can also use the public portal ran by the SQD team to just try it out.
  - **Improved speed:** The permissionless version of SQD Network has a lot more bandwidth than the open private network; moreover, portals use the available bandwidth more effectively than gateways.
 Data fetching was 5-10 times faster in some of our tests.
 For squids that are not bottlenecked by write operations this will translate into better sync performance.
  - **Simplified API:** compared to the [request-response approach](/subsquid-network/reference/evm-api) used by gateways, portals use a simpler stream-based API.
  - **Being future-proof:** all future development will be focused on portals and the permissionless SQD Network.